grepdisc/kindfools/_writtenat/2024-06-17-My-Dearest-Within-Me.md

 [Written at WRITE ON!](/writtenat/) is a series of articles written by participants during a [WRITE ON! workshop](/writeon), and shared with the community.

-Tyler Mateo Feliciano wrote this during Kind Fools' June 11, 2024 WRITE ON! workshop at Good Shepherd Lutheran Church.
+Tyler Feliciano wrote this during Kind Fools' June 11, 2024 WRITE ON! workshop at Good Shepherd Lutheran Church.

 ## My Dearest Within Me